-The NPU includes a Direct Memory Access (DMA) controller that can read from and write to on-chip SRAM and external memories such as DRAM and Flash.
+The NPU includes a Direct Memory Access (DMA) controller that can read from and write to on-chip SRAM and external DRAM memory.
+The DMA controller can also read from flash.
 When the NPU performs inferences, the DMA controller reads the neural network description.
 This description contains: